Ned Willis: Storylines

 Yashvi then moves to Sydney to join the rest of her family and she and Ned split up as a result.
 Ned then sleeps with Amy Greenwood (Jacinta Stapleton) who had previously had a fling with Shane.
 When Yashvi's mother and Shane's wife Dipi (Sharon Johal) finds out, Amy ends things with Ned despite having a crush on him and sleeps with Levi Canning (Richie Morris).
 When Amy can't decide who she wants to be with, Ned suggests a polyamorous relationship between the two of them and Levi.
 Eventually though, he tells Amy he wants her exclusively for himself and doesn't want to share her.
 When Amy's daughter Zara (Freya Van Dyke) comes to Erinsborough and discovers her mother in bed with Levi and Ned, Amy ends their relationship agreement in order to put Zara first.

-After speaking to his cousin Roxy (Zima Anderson) who gives him some advice, Ned decides to move to Sydney to spend time with his mother Beth (Natalie Imbruglia).
+After speaking to his cousin Roxy (Zima Anderson), who gives him some advice, Ned decides to move to Sydney to spend time with his mother Beth (Natalie Imbruglia).
 He reunites with Yashvi and they return the following month to attend Yashvi's Uncle Toadie's (Ryan Moloney) wedding to Melanie Pearson (Lucinda Cowden).
+Three years later, Ned returns when Paul announces plans for a new development called Robinson Towers in Melbourne for the residents of Ramsay Street to move into when plans are announced to demolish the street for a new road.
+Ned looks at a brochure for the development and Paul and Terese show him the site.